 In the first battle of St Albans, he was abandoned in a tanner's shop.

 Run or Die: This was Margaret of Anjou's strategy in the lead-up to Tewkesbury.
 London was firmly in Yorkist hands and Warwick was dead.
 Her army eventually was forced to camp right before it crossed the Severn into Lancastrian Wales.
 The ensuing battle was a humiliating defeat for Lancaster.

 The Siege: Sandal Castle early in the war.
 Fauconberg's siege of London was a rather anti-climactic one — as soon as he heard of Margaret of Anjou's defeat at Tewkesbury, he lost his nerve and surrendered to the returning Yorkists.

 Small Role, Big Impact: Lionel of Antwerp, the 1st Duke of Clarence.
 Wait, who?
 This guy was the forgotten second son of Edward III, who ended up having only a daughter.
 This daughter married into the Mortimer family, and it was her family that produced the Mortimer claimants challenging Henry IV's rule.
-The Mortimer family, again, had an only daughter, who married Richard of York, combining the claims of Clarence and York, and giving the junior House of York (founded by Edward III's youngest son, Thomas of Langley) a theoretically stronger claim if one believes that Mother Makes You King.
+The Mortimer family, again, had an only daughter, who married Richard of York, combining the claims of Clarence and York, and giving the junior House of York (founded by Edward III's youngest son, Edmund of Langley) a theoretically stronger claim if one believes that Mother Makes You King.

 Snow Means Death: The Battle of Towton was fought in a snowstorm that brought with it knee deep drifts and flooded fields.
 It was the bloodiest single battle of the war, and the bloodiest battle fought on British soil.
 More people died on the 29th of March 1461 on Towton Dale than died at Antietam.